Soil Testing & Amendments

 5. Optional application

-If you want us to perform the amendment work, we’ll scope materials and apply at the correct rate and timing.
+If you want us to handle the amendment work, we’ll scope materials and apply at the right rate and right time.
+No separate contractor to coordinate—same team, same visit.

 6. Follow-up check